 Employees in public agencies are increasingly called upon to provide innovative solutions to current challenges while facing intensified public scrutiny and demands.
 Public agencies with the need to maintain a strong culture, ensure continuity of best practices and retain outstanding staff are seeking ways to grow talent from within.

 The Leadership Development program was designed to develop leadership talent from within.
 The program has the following shared benefits:

-The Orange County Public Employee Consortium has launched a total of eleven (11) successful cohorts since 2007.
-To date, over 250 public sector employees from 25 different OC cities and special districts have completed the certificate program.
+The Orange County Public Employee Consortium has launched a total of eighteen (18) successful cohorts since 2007.
+To date, over 400 public sector employees from 26 different OC cities and special districts have completed the certificate program.
 Participants and HR managers confirmed this format’s value in enhancing the classroom experience and broadening participants' understanding of public services.

 Among the graduates are HR managers, Fire Chiefs, Police Lieutenants and others in supervisory or leadership roles.
 This program is equally empowering for emerging leaders, non-managerial project leaders, and those who aspire to lead.

 An important goal of the Leadership Development program is to positively impact the work public-sector employees do on a daily basis.
 The program is designed to facilitate "learning transfer," which allows students to take the skills and knowledge gained from the classes and apply them to their work and life.
 Learning transfer may take the form of sharing with peers, utilizing tools to improve work efficiency, or using concepts and skills to implement successful projects.
 An assessment tool has been developed to track the learning transfer progress throughout the program.